-As soon as it is noticed that a child is missing, staff on the outing ask children to stand with their designated person and carry out a headcount to ensure that no other child has gone astray.
-One staff member searches the immediate vicinity, but does not search beyond that.

-- The School is contacted immediately and the incident is reported. - The Headmaster (or in his absence a Deputy Head) contacts the Police immediately and reports the child as missing. - Immediately after contacting the Police the Headmaster (or in his absence a Deputy Head) contacts the parent, who makes their way to the School or outing venue as agreed with the member of staff.
-The School is advised as the best place, as by the time the parent arrives, the child may have been returned to the School. - Staff take the remaining children back to the School. - In an indoor venue, the staff contacts the venue's security that will handle the search and contact the Police if the child is not found. - The teacher, or designated staff member may be advised by the Police to stay at the venue until they arrive.
+- As soon as it is noticed that a child is missing, staff on the outing ask children to stand with their designated person and carry out a headcount to ensure that no other child has gone astray. - One staff member searches the immediate vicinity but does not search beyond that. - Use or radio and phone communications if groupings are split to try and account for the child. - If ratios allow, consolidate children and send staff to look on designated route and with radio/phone.
+Designate clear search areas and times to return.
+Ensure all searchers know where to return to. - If at a formal location, then talk to staff and raise the alarm and site-specific procedures may be put in place to lock down the location and stop anyone from leaving.
+The site team may choose to conduct their own search in support and may call the Police which might not be in the trip leader's control. - The School is contacted immediately, and the incident is reported. - The Headmaster (or in his absence a Deputy Head) contacts the Police immediately and reports the child as missing.
+It is likely the Headmaster or other staff from School will relocate to the incident site to support or retrieve other children and staff. - Immediately after contacting the Police the Headmaster (or in his absence a Deputy Head) contacts the parent, who makes their way to the School or outing venue as agreed with the member of staff. - The teacher, or designated staff member may be advised by the Police to stay at the venue until they arrive. - Staff may need to take the remaining children back to the School. - The School is to update the parent as to the best meet location as by the time the parent may arrive, the child may have already been round and returned to the School. - The incident may continue for several hours so dynamic planning must be put in place at the time and specific to the incident.
+The School will likely be led by the venue staff and the police.